 The assets’ residual values and useful lives are reviewed, and adjusted if appropriate, at each statement of financial position date.

-Since September 2018 the Group changed the accounting policy for its Farmlands (See Note 33 – Basis of presentation – Changes in accounting policies), adopting the valuation at Fair Value.
-For all Farmlands with a total valuation of US$ 785 million as of December 31, 2018, the valuation was determined using sales Comparison Approach prepared by an independent expert.
+Farmlands are measured at Fair Value.
+For all farmlands with a total valuation of US$ 710 million as of December 31, 2019, the valuation was determined using sales Comparison Approach prepared by an independent expert.
 Sale prices of comparable properties are adjusted considering the specific aspects of each property, the most relevant premise being the price per hectare (Level 3).
-The Group estimated that, other factors being constant, a 10% reduction on the Sales price for the period ended December 31, 2018 would have reduced the value of the Farmlands on US$ 78.5 million, which would impact, net of its tax effect on the “Revaluation surplus” item in the statement of Changes in Shareholders’ Equity.
-If farmlands were stated on the historical cost basis, the amount as of December 31, 2018 would be USD 235 million”.
+The Group estimated that, other factors being constant, a 10% reduction on the Sales price for the period ended December 31, 2019 would have reduced the value of the farmlands on US$ 71 million, which would impact, net of its tax effect on the “Revaluation surplus” item in the statement of Changes in Shareholders’ Equity.
+If farmlands were stated on the historical cost basis, the amount as of December 31, 2019 would be US$ 235 million.